 An effective data integration strategy is an absolute must for today’s brick-and-mortar retailers.
 In order to stay relevant, the time between signing new vendors and putting the new products on offer needs to be minimized.
 Therefore, retailers need to optimize their vendor onboarding process, which can luckily be made simple with Productsup.

 In order to support a truly seamless and omnichannel experience, you need systems in place to ensure the consistency of product data across all online and offline touchpoints.
-There is simply no point in running Local Inventory Ads if the product information, pricing, or product images aren’t the exact same in-store.
+There’s no point in running Local Inventory Ads if the product information, pricing, or product images aren’t the same in-store.
 If any information is unclear or incomplete, consumers are not afraid to just look somewhere else.

 Consider leveraging a product data integration and syndication tool like Productsup to maximize product content consistency.
 Need to integrate vendor feeds into your own system?
 No problem – it’s a Productsup specialty!
 Want to run an LIA campaign on Google, Bing, or Facebook?
 We can help you with that too!